AliPourmand/1D_binary_star_properties/README.txt

 column 5: area of L plane cross section with shell
 column 6: total area of shell (including the $L_1$ plane)

 Note that the provided code that uses the table above reconstructs the truncated (limited by $L_1$ plane) values using 2D values in L1 plane; see the paper.
-Should you need equipotentials for a start that has $\log_{10} q> 2.5$, you should reduce into the same format tables_without_l1
+Should you need equipotentials for a star that has $\log_{10} q> 2.5$, you should reduce into the same format tables_without_l1

 The file l1l2l3_props.dat includes properties of the three lagrange points for these 109 mass ratios.
 The properties are listed below: